Tom Onslow-Cole

-Thomas Michael Onslow-Cole (born 16 May 1987 in Kingston, Surrey) is a former British racing driver.
+Thomas Michael Onslow-Cole (born 16 May 1987 in Kingston, Surrey) is a British former racing driver.
 He won the International GT Open in Pro-Am category in 2018 and in 2019 and the 24H Series in 2015.

-It was announced in April 2014 that he would not be returning to the British Touring Car Championship for 2014 and instead entered the British GT Championship driving in a factory-supported Aston Martin V12 Vantage GT3.
+It was announced in April 2014 that Onslow-Cole would not be returning to the British Touring Car Championship for 2014 and instead entered the British GT Championship driving in a factory-supported Aston Martin V12 Vantage GT3.
 In 2015, Onslow-Cole won the GT3 class of the 24H Series after taking a podium at every round, including a second place at Dubai 24 Hours and a race win in the inaugural 24 Hours of Paul Ricard.
 In 2016, he entered various 24H Series events in the Ferrari 488 GT3 and Mercedes AMG GT3, winning the 24 Hours of Brno and taking third at Paul Ricard.
 He also raced for Team Parker Racing in the Bentley Continental GT3 in the Blancpain Endurance Series Pro-Am class.
 This year, he has a BMW factory contract for the Nurburgring 24 Hours and will contest Le Mans Cup, GT Open and various 24H Series races in the Mercedes AMG GT3.